kermitt2/grobid/Readme.md

 + High performance - on a modern but low profile MacBook Pro: header extraction from 4000 PDF in 10 minutes (or from 3 PDF per second with the RESTful API), parsing of 3000 references in 18 seconds.
 [INIST](http://www.inist.fr/lang=en) recently scaled GROBID REST service for processing 1 million PDF in 1 day on a Xeon 10 CPU E5-2660 and 10 GB memory (3GB used in average) with 9 threads.
 + Lazy loading of models and resources.
 Depending on the selectd process, only the required data are loaded in memory.
 For instance, extracting only metadata header from a PDF requires less than 2 GB memory in a multithreading usage, extracting citations uses around 3GB and extracting all the PDF structure around 4GB.
 + Robust and fast PDF processing based on Xpdf and dedicated post-processing.
 + Modular and reusable machine learning models.
 The extractions are based on Linear Chain Conditional Random Fields which is currently the state of the art in bibliographical information extraction and labeling.
-The specialized CRF models are cascaded to realize a complete document structure.
+The specialized CRF models are cascaded to build a complete document structure.
 + Full encoding in [__TEI__](http://www.tei-c.org/Guidelines/P5), both for the training corpus and the parsed results.
 + Reinforcement of extracted bibliographical data via online call to Crossref (optional), export in OpenURL, etc. for easier integration into Digital Library environments.
 + Rich bibliographical processing: fine grained parsing of author names, dates, affiliations, addresses, etc. but also for instance quite reliable automatic attachment of affiliations and emails to authors.